bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 Petr returns, the others having fully stocked the ship whilst awaiting his arrival.
 Galen asks Petr how his mom’s doing, to which Petr says she’s doing great and she sends her regards.
 He tells them he met up with some friends as well, offering the group some candy he brought back with him.
 Galen asks about the captain, so Petr relays Fianin’s message, telling the others she’s going to lay low for a while.

 With everyone aboard the ship, they discuss where to go next, mostly confirming they’re still hoping to head to Q’barra.
-Galen shares he has something personal he needs to check out there, so he suggests that they go to New Throne, as he has to look into something for his dad there.
+Galen shares he has something personal he needs to check out there, so he suggests that they go to [[Newthrone]], as he has to look into something for his dad there.

 They get ready to leave, everyone finishing up around town.
 Lux tells Petr about their new elemental, familiarizing Petr with it, considering he’s the pilot.
 Bonzo makes sure to head by his family, saying his good-byes to his mother and his siblings, who send him on his way with a grand total of seven pies.

 Before they head out, Lux heads down to pay the dock fees and as she does so, she’s told that a halfling dropped by a note for Bonzo.
 Lux takes the note, a folded piece of paper with a blank seal on it.
-She pays the fees and then heads back up to the ship and they set out to New Throne.
+She pays the fees and then heads back up to the ship and they set out to [[Newthrone]].

 As soon as they’re underway, Lux changes back to Beck, and he seeks out Bonzo, handing him the note, telling him it was handed of by a halfling.
 Bonzo notes that most halflings come from the Talenta Plains, then opens the note and reads it.
 It simply says: “I know who you are, Ashbringer.”
 He doesn’t know who the note exactly is from, not recognizing the handwriting.